agenieus/HR-DATA-ANALYTICS/README.md

 Job Involvement was scaled as 1,2,3 & 4 on the data; 1 been the lowest and 4 been the highest, so I Iterated it to understandable scale as follows;
 - 1= Very Low Job Involvement
-- 2= Very Low Job Involvement
+- 2= Below Average Job Involvement
-- 3= Good Environment Satisfaction
+- 3= Above Average Job Involvement
-- 4= Excellent Environment Satisfaction.
+- 4= Very High Job Involvement
 - So therefore we had the following Data;

-- Poor Satisfaction: 284 people were unsatisfied with their work environment.
-This was 19.32% of employees.
+- Very Low: 83 staffs were poorly involved with their job.
+This was 5.65% of employees.
-- Mild Satisfaction: 287 people were mildly unsatisfied with their work environment.
-This was 19.52% of employees.
+- Below Average: 144 staffs were poorly involved with their job.
+This was 9.8% of employees.
-- Good Satisfaction: 453 people people were quite satisfied with their work environment.
-This was 30.82% of employees.
+- Above Average: 375 staffs were involved in their jobs.
+This was 25.51% of employees.
-- Excellent Satisfaction: 446 people were very satisfied with their work environment.
-This was 30.34% of employees.
+- Very High: 868 staffs were involved in their job.
+This was 59.05% of employees.
-- So therefore 61.16% were satisfied and an alarming 38.84% were unsatisfied with their work environment
+- So therefore 84.56% were involved in their job and an alarming 15.44% were poorly involved in their job.

 - - - #### Job Performance Rating

--
+Job Performance Rating was scaled as 3 & 4 on the data; 3 been the least rating and 4 been the highest rating, yet so closely identified on the data; so I Iterated it to understandable scale as follows;

--
+- 3= Okay Performance Rating
--
+- 4= High Performance Rating
+- So therefore we had the following Data;

+- Okay: 1244 staffs had okay performance rating.
+This was 84.63% of employees.
+- High Performance: 226 staffs had high performance rating.
+This was 15.37% of employees.

+- - - #### Work Life Balance

+Work Life balance was scaled as 1,2,3 & 4; 1 been the lowest and 4 been the highest, so I Iterated it to understandable scale as follows;
+- 1= Very Poor Work-Life Balance
--
+- 2= Poor Work-Life Balance
--
+- 3= Good Work-Life Balance
--
+- 4= Excellent Work-Life Balance
+- So therefore we had the following Data;

+- Very Poor: 80 staffs had very poor work life balance.
+This was 5.44% of employees.
+- Poor: 344 staffs had very poor work life balance.
+This was 23.40% of employees.
+- Good: 893 staffs had very poor work life balance.
+This was 60.75% of employees.
+- Excellent: 153 staffs had very poor work life balance.
+This was 10.41% of employees.
+- So therefore 71.16% had good worl life balance and 28.84% had poor worl life balance.

 ## Recommendations